 8 Steps for an Effective Succession Planning Process

 Another tricky thing is that by the time you realize you need a succession plan, you are probably already in a bind due to the departure of a key employee.
-The best succession planning process is one that is started early in the company’s life, like within the first five years and one that is fluid, shifting as employees develop and your company grows.
+The best planning process is one that is started early in the company’s life, like within the first five years, and one that is fluid, shifting as employees develop and your company grows.

-2. Plan Based on the Kind of Leadership You Want
+2. Plan based on the kind of leadership you want.

 Having your company’s core set of values in mind during succession planning makes it easier to identify future leaders who fit the bill and pinpoint opportunities for talent development in key areas through coaching or training.

-3. Identify and Plan for Predictable Vacancies
+3. Identify and plan for predictable vacancies.

 Some transitions are a natural, predictable part of the business cycle, like the retirement of older employees.
 These are the low-hanging fruit of employee succession planning.

-Perhaps the most daunting personnel challenges are the vacancies you cannot anticipate, but even those become standard fare once you make succession planning part of your regular business process.
+The most daunting personnel challenges are the vacancies you cannot anticipate, but even those become standard fare once you make succession planning part of your regular business process.

-Think about when your car breaks down; it is unexpected (and a headache, to be sure), but when you know what part needs to be replaced, it is pretty easy to swap in a new one and have things back up and running quickly.
+Think about when your car breaks down; it is unexpected (and a headache, to be sure), but when you know what part needs to be replaced, it is easy to swap in a new one and have things back up and running quickly.

-For each person, ask: who would be the logical next person to hold this role?
+For each person, ask: Who would be the logical next person to hold this role?
 Who is “next in line” in the company hierarchy?
 If no one comes to mind, what do we need to do to develop someone, or what qualities do we need to look for externally?

 Even if you do not have all the answers today, starting the conversation puts you one step ahead of where you would be without a succession planning strategy.